2014 SUMMER EVENTS

 Village of Athens Waterfront Park on the half hour beginning at 11:30 a.m.

-Emily Brunner tells tales of living on the Lighthouse
+Emily Brunner may be present to tell tales of her life as a child living on the lighthouse.

 Self guided or guided tour of the interior